 Heart disease is the number one killer of both men and women in the United States.

 “More than 610,000 Americans die of it annually; that’s one in every four deaths.”

-The high risk factors that affect your heart health are smoking, obesity, high blood pressure, high cholesterol, and a lack of exercise.
-It must be a surprise for you to know these are not only the factors that affect your heart health, other things too play equal part in it.
+The high-risk factors that affect your heart health are smoking, obesity, high blood pressure, high cholesterol, and a lack of exercise.
+It must be a surprise for you to know these are not only the factors that affect your heart health, other things too play an equal part in it.
 Here are some of the other things that may affect your heart disease risk, for better or for worse.